-Figure B-5-c

-Undergraduate Instructional Engagement

-Applied Science & Engineering, Arts & Science, Law, UTM, UTSC, 2011-12
+Figure B-5-c Undergraduate Instructional Engagement Applied Science & Engineering, Arts & Science, Law, UTM, UTSC, 2013-14

-The chart on the left shows the percentage of CRCs, Endowed Chairs and University Professors who taught at least one undergraduate course in the 2011-12 academic year.
+The chart on the left shows the percentage of CRCs, Endowed Chairs and University Professors who taught at least one undergraduate course in the 2013-14 academic year.
 The chart on the right shows the number of students who were enrolled in these courses.

-Total Enrolment in Courses Taught by CRC's, Endowed Chairs and University Professors (Total=25,963)
+Total Enrolment in Courses Taught by CRC's, Endowed Chairs and University Professors (Total=18,971)

-Notes: of the 205 CRCs, endowed chairs, and university professors identified, 15 were excluded given their roles held as senior administrators (Chair or Dean), 27 were excluded as they were on leave (sabbatical/ maternity/ parental/ other).
-Courses include full credit, as well as half credit courses (unweighted).
+- of the 184 CRCs, endowed chairs, and university professors identified, 18 were excluded given their roles held as senior administrators (Chair or Dean), 11 were excluded as they were on leave (sabbatical/ maternity/ parental/ other), 7 were excluded as no teaching is the requirement of their award(s), 2 were excluded as they taught only graduate courses. - 2.
+Courses include full credit, as well as half credit courses (unweighted). - 3.
 As a second entry program, all Law students were considered upper year for the purpose of this analysis, and so grouped with Year 4.